Klipper3d/klipper/docs/Load_Cell.md

 cells actual `counts_per_gram`.

 #### `trigger_force`
-This is the force in grams that triggers the endstop to halt the homing move.
+This is the force in grams that triggers the probe to halt the move.
+When a probe move starts the load cell is tared with the current reading.
-When a homing move starts the endstop tares itself with the current reading from the load cell. `trigger_force` is measured from that tare value.
+`trigger_force` is measured from that tare value.
 There is always some overshoot of this value when the probe collides with the bed, so be conservative. e.g. a setting of 100g could result in 350g of peak force before the toolhead stops.
-This overshoot will increase with faster probing `speed`, a low ADC sample rate or [multi MCU homing](Multi_MCU_Homing.md).
+This overshoot will increase with faster probing `speed` or a low ADC sample rate.

 #### `reference_tare_counts`
 This is the baseline tare value that is set by `LOAD_CELL_CALIBRATE`.